Kurento/kurento/source/tutorials/node/tutorial-one2many.rst

 we need an instance of the *KurentoClient* in the Node application server.
 In order to create this instance, we need to specify to the client library the location of the Kurento Media Server.
-In this example, we assume it's located at *localhost* listening in port 8888.
+In this example, we assume it's located at *localhost* listening in port TCP 8888.

 .. sourcecode:: js